GET IN TOUCH

 • Accounts holding proceeds from the sale of personal property, such as a vehicle or household items, can also be subject to levy if the taxpayer still owes taxes.

-Certain types of funds are exempt from levy and must remain available to the taxpayer:
+Certain types of funds are exempt from levy under state and federal law and must remain available to the taxpayer:

-• Social Security benefits, Supplemental Security Income, and veterans’ benefits are protected under federal law when clearly identified.
+• Social Security benefits and Supplemental Security Income (SSI) are protected under federal law (42 U.S.C. § 407).

-• Wages withheld for child support obligations cannot be taken because they are already subject to a court order.
+• Child support payments are exempt under Virginia Code § 20-108.1 because they are already subject to a court order.

 How Long a Levy Lasts and Statute of Limitations